 When compared to other major European cities, Germany’s capital doesn’t have many old buildings.
-It’s no mystery as to why: World War II bombs, the construction of the Berlin wall, poor urban planning, modernisation and many other reasons have all contributed to this shortage.
-A few of these structures deserved to be demolished, but others are still greatly missed.
+It’s no mystery as to why: World War II bombs, the construction of the Berlin wall, poor urban planning, modernisation and many other reasons have all contributed to this.

-The first Deutschlandhalle was built in 1935.
-It held up to 16,000 people and was frequently used for shows, sporting events and Nazi propaganda events.
-It was mostly destroyed during the war, but it was quickly rebuilt and reopened in 1957.
+The first iteration of the Deutschlandhalle was built in 1935.
+It held up to 16,000 people and was frequently used for shows, sporting events and even Nazi propaganda events.
+It was mostly destroyed during the war, but was quickly rebuilt and reopened in 1957.

 - Messedamm 26, Westend